-Not only does Comcast claim to offer some of the fastest internet speeds, they also test well.
-In most third-party tests, they land in the top 10 percent for fast, consistent internet speeds.
-They provide speeds that can easily do what most home internet users want such as streaming movies and music, playing games, reading the news, downloading software, shopping and visiting social networking sites.
+Not only does Comcast claim to offer some of the fastest internet speeds, it also tests well.
+In most third-party tests, it lands in the top 10 percent for fast, consistent internet speeds.
+The company provides speeds that can easily do what most home internet users want, such as streaming movies and music, playing games, reading the news, downloading software, shopping, and visiting social networking sites.

-All additional services such as internet security, parental controls and identity protection come with all plans free.
-Their Constant Guard Protection Suite provides all customers with a password manager, keylogger protection, one-click secure logins, online shopping security and backup tools.
-This protection also comes in a Mac version.
-You also get Norton Security Suite, which provides every type of protection you need including antivirus and antispyware protection as well as identity protection and parental controls.
-As a Comcast Xfinity customer, you will also receive seven 10GB email accounts and access to ESPN3.
+Extras such as internet security, parental controls and identity protection come with all plans free.
+The Constant Guard Protection Suite provides all customers with a password manager, keylogger protection, one-click secure logins, online shopping security and backup tools.
+You also get Norton Security Suite, which provides every type of protection you need, including antivirus and antispyware protection as well as identity protection and parental controls.
+Comcast Xfinity customers are also entitled to up to seven 10GB email accounts.

 This is a controversial subject for all ISPs and cable providers; they notoriously have bad reputations for customer service and extremely vocal antagonists.
-It's also extremely difficult to rate Comcast's customer support because many areas have access to different call centers and technicians.
-However, Comcast Xfinity does provide its customers with many ways to contact them for help and are able to provide onsite technicians at relativity short notice.
+It's also extremely difficult to rate Comcast's customer support because different areas have access to different call centers and technicians.
+However, Comcast Xfinity does provide its customers with many contact options for help and is able to provide on-site technicians at relatively short notice.
 You can contact Comcast by telephone, email or chat.
-Their chat services are available 24/7.
-They also provide service centers in most metropolitan areas.
+Chat services are available 24/7.
+It also provides service centers in most metropolitan areas.

-On their website, they provide volumes of information covering all of their products including high-speed internet and mobile internet.
+On the company's website, it provides volumes of information covering all of its products, including high-speed internet and mobile internet.
 You can find billing information and log in to pay your bill or transfer your services.
-They host an active forum that covers a variety of topics and you can find them on Twitter and Facebook.
-They also post a blog that relates current product and company information.
+Comcast hosts an active forum that covers a variety of topics, and you can find the company on Twitter and Facebook.
+There is also a blog that relays current product and company information.

 We have to admit, few can compete with Comcast.
-They provide fast, consistent internet and continue to add new technologies and infrastructure to improve services.
+Comcast provides fast, consistent internet and continues to add new technologies and infrastructure to improve services.